KumareshBabuNS/CloudFoundryTrainingLab/README-Microservices-Setup.md

 - 	Pivotal Web Services account or ability to create one

-...
     If you don’t have an account, sign up now at: try.run.pivotal.io/homepage

 - 	Cloud Foundry command line interface (CLI): console.run.pivotal.io/tools

-...
-If you already have the CLI, make sure you have the most recent version
+    If you already have the CLI, make sure you have the most recent version.

 ```$cf --version
 cf.exe version 6.26.0+9c9a261.2017-04-06
 ```

-...
     If your version is not more recent that this one, please install the latest.
-...
     Make sure you have correctly installed the CLI.
 From a terminal window/command prompt:

 ` $cf `

-...
    You should see the self documenting help text.
 This will be very useful when you go through the class.

 ###  CF Help

-...
    You can run cf help at any time to see a list of commands.

-...
    You can also run cf <SOME_COMMAND> --help to see the details for a specific command.

 ### Login & Target

-...
     Use cf login to target and login to Pivotal Web Services.

-...
     If you are new to PWS, you will notice you are automatically directed to your org and the ‘development’ space.

-...
     You should see output similar to:

 ``` API endpoint:   https://api.run.pivotal.io (API version: 2.56.0)